Pylons/pyramid/docs/narr/introduction.rst

 Like Pylons, :mod:`repoze.bfg` is mostly policy-free.
 It makes no assertions about which database you should use, and its built-in templating facilities are only for convenience.
-In essence, it only supplies a mechanism to map URLs to view code, along with a convention for calling those views.
+In essence, it only supplies a mechanism to map URLs to :term:`view` code, along with a convention for calling those views.
 You are free to use third-party components in your application that fit your needs.
 Also like Pylons, :mod:`repoze.bfg` is heavily dependent on WSGI.

 The Django docs state that Django is an "MTV" framework in their `FAQ